 From navigating family dynamics to creating a shared vision, engaging the next generation comes with challenges.
 But it’s a critical path to ensure the future of your family foundation’s legacy.
 How can you harness the power of family connections and what strategies can help make the most of those opportunities ahead?

-Foundation Source recently hosted a webinar featuring Miki Akimoto, chief impact o icer at the National Center for Family Philanthropy; Basem Hishmeh, trustee and president of The Muna & Basem Hishmeh Foundation; Deborah Bussel, founder of Bussel Philanthropy Associates and president and director of the Shepherd Broad Foundation; and Gillian Howell, our head of client advisory solutions, to discuss ways to seamlessly transition philanthropy from one generation to the next.
+Foundation Source recently hosted a webinar featuring Miki Akimoto, chief impact officer at the National Center for Family Philanthropy; Basem Hishmeh, trustee and president of The Muna & Basem Hishmeh Foundation; Deborah Bussel, founder of Bussel Philanthropy Associates and president and director of the Shepherd Broad Foundation; and Gillian Howell, our head of client advisory solutions, to discuss ways to seamlessly transition philanthropy from one generation to the next.

 Keep reading to see the three key takeaways from the panel.